Michelle Branch

-Michelle Jacquet DeSevren Branch (born July 2, 1983) is an American singer, songwriter, and actress.
-During the early 2000s, she released two top-selling albums: The Spirit Room and Hotel Paper.
+Michelle Jacquet Branch (born July 2, 1983) is an American singer, songwriter and guitarist.
 She won a Grammy Award for Best Pop Collaboration with Vocals with Santana for their 2002 single, "The Game of Love".

-As a solo recording artist, she signed to Madonna's Maverick record label in early 2001, and released her debut album The Spirit Room later that year.
-The album contained the hit singles "Everywhere" and "All You Wanted" and was followed up with Hotel Paper in 2003.
-In 2005, she formed the country music duo the Wreckers with Jessica Harp, and produced the Grammy-nominated single "Leave the Pieces".
+As a solo recording artist, Branch's first album Broken Bracelet came out in 2000.
+After signing to Madonna's Maverick record label the next year, her second album The Spirit Room followed and contained the singles "Everywhere" and "All You Wanted".
+Her third album Hotel Paper was released in 2003.
+Two years later, she formed the country music duo the Wreckers with Jessica Harp, and produced the Grammy-nominated single "Leave the Pieces".
 The Wreckers disbanded in 2007 to pursue their respective solo careers.
-Since then, she has released extended plays in 2010 and 2011, and a third solo album, Hopeless Romantic, on April 7, 2017.
-Her fourth studio album, The Trouble with Fever, was released on September 16, 2022.
+Since then, she has released extended plays in 2010 and 2011, and a fourth solo album, Hopeless Romantic in 2017.
+Her fifth studio album, The Trouble with Fever, was released in 2022.

 Early life and education

 Branch was born on July 2, 1983, in Sedona, Arizona, to David and Peggy Branch.
 Her father is of partial Irish ancestry, and her mother is of Dutch-Indonesian ("Indo") and French descent.
 Her maternal grandmother was held in a Japanese internment camp during World War II.
 After the war she moved to Holland, where Branch's mother was born.
 Her mother was five years old when the family moved from the Netherlands to Arizona.

-Her siblings include an older half-brother named David and a younger sister named Nicole.

 Beginning to sing at the age of three, Branch enrolled in voice lessons at Northern Arizona University when she was eight, and received her first guitar for her 14th birthday.
 After teaching herself chords, she composed her first song "Fallen" within a week of receiving her guitar.
 She initially attended Sedona Red Rock High School, but finished the last two years of her high school education through home schooling so that she could focus on her music career.

-Branch has a port-wine stain birthmark under her right eye.